 To ensure that youth and young adults are considered for even more scholarship options, General Assembly has a combined scholarship/grant application process for the following individual GA funding sources.
 The funds and decision-making procedures remain separate, but you no longer have to submit separate applications to be considered for different scholarship awards—the one application automatically qualifies the applicant to be considered for all programs, as long as the different criteria for each are met.
 Those who received an award from one scholarship program last year are still eligible to be considered for an award from another scholarship program this year.

 A list of funding sources and a link to the online application can be found at Scholarship Opportunities for Attending General Assembly.

 The Youth and Young Adult Scholarship Program from the UUA Office of Youth and Young Adult Ministries is a grant to assist individual youth and young adults for whom attendance to GA is financially difficult.
 Youth (grades 9-12 or equivalent) and young adults (ages 18-35) who have a real financial need that would otherwise prohibit them from attending General Assembly are eligible.

-This award pays the applicant's GA registration fee and up to $500 for expenses associated with attendance at GA.
+This award pays the applicant's GA registration fee and/or up to $500 for expenses associated with attendance at GA.